 Fun can be noisy – there’s no doubt about it.
 Your team needs somewhere quiet and private to conduct meetings or phone calls.
 An office booth is a fantastic solution.

-our employees can step away from the hustle-bustle of the main workspace – that way, they can fulfill their professional responsibilities without distraction.
+Your employees can step away from the hustle-bustle of the main workspace – that way, they can fulfill their professional responsibilities without distraction.
 It’s a win-win.

 A must-have for fun and professional workspaces

-Creating a vibrant workspace full of personality and inspiration is one thing.
+Creating a vibrant office full of personality and inspiration is one thing.
 Ensuring your staff members still have the peace and quiet they need to conduct business to the best of their ability is another.

 If you are looking to create a workspace that’s both fun and professional, an office booth is a must-have.
 A booth provides a private workspace that's ideal for conducting performance reviews, hosting conference calls, or even taking a much-needed 10-minute break without obstructing your clean, open, contemporary office design.